Angeld55/Finite_state_tool/README.md

 ![enter image description here](https://i.ibb.co/fY2M0F6/1.png "example of viz")

-This commands generates an html file (with the name of the automation).
+This commands generates a **html file** (with the name of the automation).
 You can find it in the main folder.

 ![enter image description here](https://i.ibb.co/ckfn3yG/sss.png "main folder")